curl/curl/docs/MANUAL.md

     curl -o thatpage.html http://www.example.com/

-Get a webpage and store in a local file, make the local file get the name of the remote document (if no filename part is specified in the URL, this will fail):
+Get a webpage and store in a local file, make the local file get the name of the remote document (if no filename part is specified in the URL, this fails):

     curl -O http://www.example.com/index.html